k3fair/COVID-19-SinglePatch-Model/README.md

 To run a set of simulations or generate a figure, make all required option selections (detailed within each script) and launch the appropriate script.

 All data needed to run visualization script are included in the "InputFiles" folder.
-Expected runtime varies between scripts, but an individual simulation should run within 1 minute.

 **Scripts**